When you're planning to leave an inheritance, two things are essential.

-The assets – usually money, property or investments – may eventually pass to the beneficiary (e.g. when he/she reaches a certain age) or may be held indefinitely to provide them with a certain benefit (e.g. a place to live or an income).
+The assets – usually money, property or investments – may eventually pass to the beneficiary (for example, when they reach a certain age) or may be held indefinitely to provide them with a specific benefit (e.g. a place to live or an income).

-Placing assets into a trust will also ensure that they are reserved for that particular beneficiary, rather than being spent or otherwise disposed of.
+Placing assets into a trust will also ensure they are reserved for that particular beneficiary rather than being spent or otherwise disposed of.

 How can a trust reduce inheritance tax?

 When you place assets into a trust, you are no longer their owner (the trustee is).

 How do I set up a trust?

-For instance, you may want the beneficiaries to inherit as soon as you die, or only once they reach a certain age, or you may want a trust that holds on to the assets but only pay an income.
+For instance, you may want the beneficiaries to inherit as soon as you die or only once they reach a certain age, or you may want a trust to hold onto assets but only pay an income.

 Trusts set up as part of a will may have the executor as trustee, but you can choose another trustee if you wish.

-If you make a mistake when setting up a trust it could create a tax bill for you, so make sure you consult a solicitor whenever you're considering this option.
+If you make a mistake when setting up a trust, it could create a tax bill for you, so consult a solicitor whenever you're considering this option.

 Also, ask a financial adviser whether a trust is the most suitable solution or if better alternatives are available.